 I do love music and it informs my plays.
 For instance, the first play explores Bach and I love the mischief in connecting Puerto Rican men who have served in the United States military [with] Bach preludes and fugues.
 They don't seem like they go well together but, in fact, they go really well together.
 The second play [looks] at John Coltrane and jazz as a kind of musical metaphor for reentry into civilian life and the dissonance that happens there.

 On being the daughter of Puerto Rican immigrants and the lack of literature detailing Puerto Rican family life:

 Hearing [my elders'] oral history of the island was the only entry point I had to that history.
 This was not stuff that I was taught in school, nor was it stuff I could even find in the Philadelphia library.
 So I thought, There's space here.
 This is the American story.
 One of the reasons I think that the story of the Puerto Rican family is really the story of the American family is because it's a wildly diverse culture in terms of spiritual practice, in terms of class, in educational backgrounds.
 So to me, my Thanksgiving table is a microcosm of this nation more broadly.
 So I think it has relevance to our community and it has relevance to the national community.

-"Elliot, A Soldier's Fugue" is at the Kirk Douglas Theatre through Feb.
-25; "Water By the Spoonful" is at the Mark Taper Forum through March 11; "The Happiest Song Plays Last" is at the Los Angeles Theatre Center from Feb.
-17-March 19.
+"Water By the Spoonful" is at the Mark Taper Forum through March 11; "The Happiest Song Plays Last" is at the Los Angeles Theatre Center through March 19.